MeowingDavis/AudioVision/posts/Post11.md

 ### Radio

-The Radio will not make it to the game.
+The Radio will not make it to the game as originally intended.

 instead the a walkie talkie will be placed in the world as an interactive bit of law.